Stochastic higher spin vertex models on the line: Introduction

 In this paper we work to advance the first goal.
 We develop a four-parameter family of stochastic interacting particle systems which are built off of higher spin representations of the six-vertex model $R$-matrix.
 These systems benefit from properties inherited from the $R$-matrix.
 In particular, they are diagonalizable explicitly in terms of a complete set of Bethe ansatz eigenfunctions, and they also enjoy certain Markov dualities.
 We use these two facts to compute moment and then Laplace-type transform formulas for these processes.
 Asymptotics of these systems and the associated exact formulas are in line with the second goal defined above.
 We do not pursue this here, but note that such asymptotics have previously been performed on various degenerations of this family of systems \cite{BorodinCorwin2011Macdonald,BorodinCorwinFerrari2012,BorodinCorwinRemenik,BorodinCorwinFerrariVeto2014,CorwinSeppalainenShen2014,OConnellOrthmann2014,Barraquand_qTASEP_2014,Veto2014qhahn,BCG6V}.
 In all of those cases, the resulting phenomena were that of the Kardar-Parisi-Zhang (KPZ) universality class.
 It would be quite interesting to see whether other phenomena can be accessed beyond that of the KPZ class.

 Vertex models and more generally quantum integrable systems have long been objects of intense research within mathematics and physics (see, for example, the reviews \cite{Fadeev1996,Reshetikhin2008}).
 Generally, $R$-matrices are not stochastic, and nor are their associated transfer matrices.
-Here we work with an $R$-matrix which is stochastic (and arises from conjugating the associated transfer matrix).
+Here we work with a variant of the $R$-matrix which is stochastic and arises from conjugating the associated transfer matrix.
+We call this variant our $\Lmat$-matrix (see Remark \ref{rem:BorR} for the relation to the usual $R$-matrix).
 This enables us to define our vertex models on the entire line such as in \cite{BCG6V}.
 The associated transfer matrix is Bethe ansatz diagaonalizable, as follows either from taking a limit of the finite lattice algebraic Bethe ansatz or from the recent work \cite{Borodin2014vertex}.
 Moreover, as opposed to on a finite lattice, there are relatively simple direct and inverse transforms with respect to these Bethe ansatz eigenfunctions \cite{BCPS2014} (see also Appendix \ref{sec:Bethe}).
 Our proofs of duality are largely based on earlier methods from \cite{BorodinCorwin2013discrete,Corwin2014qmunu}.
-In both cases (diagonalization and duality) we first prove our results for the horizontal spin $1/2$ ($J=1$) and arbitrary vertical spin $R$-matrix.
-Then we construct higher horizontal spin $R$-matrices ($J\in \Z_{\geq 1}$) via Markov functions theory, and the diagonalization and duality easily extends.
-This construction provides a probabilistic proof of the fusion of $R$-matrices on the line.
-Though initially the form of the $R$-matrix we find is not very explicit, we are able to demonstrate a recursion relation it satisfies, and then explicitly solve that in terms of $q$-Racah polynomials \cite{Mangazeev2014}.
+In both cases (diagonalization and duality) we first prove our results for the horizontal spin $1/2$ ($J=1$) and arbitrary vertical spin $\Lmat$-matrix.
+Then we construct higher horizontal spin $\Lmat$-matrices ($J\in \Z_{\geq 1}$) via Markov functions theory, and the diagonalization and duality easily extends.
+This construction provides a probabilistic proof of the fusion procedure \cite{KirillovReshetikhin1987Fusion} on the line.
+Though initially the form of the $\Lmat$-matrix we find is not very explicit, we are able to demonstrate a recursion relation it satisfies, and then explicitly solve that in terms of $q$-Racah polynomials \cite{Mangazeev2014}.